General Terms and Conditions of Taledo GmbH

 5.2.3 Amount of Commission:

-(a) The Employer pays a one-time Commission in the amount of 20% (twenty percent) of the gross annual target salary defined in the employment or service contract of the hired Candidate, but in any case, a minimum Commission of EUR 8,000 (eight thousand euros).
+(a) The Employer pays a one-time Commission in the amount of 15% (fifteen percent) of the gross annual target salary defined in the employment or service contract of the hired Candidate, but in any case, a minimum Commission of EUR 6,000 (six thousand euros).
 The gross annual target salary covers the gross annual salary, the fully variable part of the salary, all success and annual bonuses as well as any other benefits in money’s worth that form the complete components of the employment contract.
 The provision of a company vehicle will be included in the gross annual target salary calculation with a fixed amount of EUR 10,000 (ten thousand euros).
 For additional services provided by Taledo (e.g. additionally agreed support in the search for and selection of Candidates, creation of profiles for the Employer) the Employer must pay an additional remuneration corresponding to the agreement between the Employer and Taledo.
 If no agreement is made, Taledo can demand the normal market remuneration.

 (b) If the employment or service contract should be concluded for a term shorter than one year, the calculation of the Commission shall be based on the salary to be paid to the hired Candidate for the period of validity of the employment contract (including the fully variable part, all success bonuses and any other benefits in money’s worth).